Blog 29

 Distance – 21km

 We took time to absorb the moment.
+The scene – the lake, the glacier and the surrounding wall of mountains – was mesmerising.
 Our silence was broken by the regular cracking of the nearby glaciers as they melted.
 In the warmth of the day, water literally poured off the Chelab Glacier into the lake.
-Small rivulets carved in the ice channelled the water into waterfalls.
+Small rivulets carved in the ice channelled the flow of water into waterfalls.
 It felt very appropriate that we made this discovery in the International Year of Glaciers’ Preservation.

 My emotions were very mixed.
 On one hand, I was very proud of my achievement, from taking an idea that I dreamed up to actually bringing a team to the finish line here at the true source of the Oxus.
 On the other hand I felt overwhelmed.
-I could feel this was a powerful place but this is also such a fragile, threatened environment.
+I could feel this was a powerful place but it is also such a fragile, threatened environment.
 The small icebergs in the middle of the lake floated silently, precariously – their days numbered.
-Every year now, the glacier recedes a little more and the exact location of the source will change.
+Every year now, the glacier recedes a little more.

 I felt aware that I was standing in a moment of time within the long history of the search for the source of the Oxus.
-I imagined, in the time of Marco Polo (13th Cent.) or the Great Game (19th Cent.), glaciers would have dominated the valley and the source would be in a vastly different place, further downstream.
-I dread to think of the days when there will be no more glacier left to melt.
+I imagined, in the time of Marco Polo (13th Century) or the Great Game (19th Century), glaciers would have dominated the valley.
+I dread to think of the days when there will be no more glaciers left to melt.
 What will that do to the river and the lives of millions of people who rely on its waters?
 Eighty percent of the water in this river, and the Syr Darya, comes from glaciers.

 When cycling around the Aral Sea I saw firsthand what happens to the environment when it is blatantly abused, and learned how the toxic dust doesn’t only affect the health and wellbeing of the local population, it has spread around the world, as far as Antarctica.
 This has become an issue that affects us all.

 The source of the Oxus is clearly a special place.
-The alarming disappearance of this glacier, as with glaciers around the world, is a result of climate change; caused by human activities around the world, not by local and regional actions as with the Aral Sea.
+The alarming disappearance of this glacier, as with the other glaciers in this region and around the world, is a result of climate change; caused by human activities around the globe, not by local and regional actions as with the Aral Sea.
 Whether it is local actions causing global problems or global actions causing local issues, we are all in it together.
 And together we must work to solve and manage these issues.

-The historical and religious significance of both the Oxus (Amu Darya) and the Jaxartes (Syr Darya) rivers dates back to the teachings of the Prophet Muhammad who mentioned four rivers that are found in the paradise.
-These rivers, the four most important in the Arab world, are called Saihan (Syr Darya/Jaxartes), Jaihan (Amu Darya/Oxus), Euphrates and Nile.
-He mentions that each of these rivers have water that is pure and sweet to drink from.
-It is believed that these rivers will never run dry and will always be full of life-giving water for the people who inhabit paradise.
-This hadith (words from Muhammad) teaches people to strive for a place in paradise by doing good deeds throughout their lives so they can enjoy its blessings forever.
+The historical and religious significance of both the Oxus (Amu Darya) and the Jaxartes (Syr Darya) rivers dates back to the teachings of the Prophet Muhammad who mentioned the four rivers found in Paradise.
+These rivers, the four most important in the Arab world, are the Saihan (Syr Darya/Jaxartes), Jaihan (Amu Darya/Oxus), Euphrates and Nile.
+He mentions that each of these rivers has water that is pure and sweet to drink.
+It is believed that these rivers will never run dry and will always be full of life-giving water for the people who inhabit Paradise.
+This hadith (words from Muhammad) teaches people to strive for a place in Paradise by doing good deeds throughout their lives so they can enjoy its blessings forever.

-We did drink from the glacial streams of the Oxus/Jaihan/Amu Darya and the Jaxartes/Saihan/Syr Darya but nowhere else along these rivers is there water I could safely drink.
-There is the very real threat that these two rivers, with the accelerated melting of the glaciers in the Tien Shan, Pamirs and Hindu Kush, with the mismanagement of the water resources and with the compounding need for water by the growing populations, could run dry, or virtually dry.
-Doing good deeds to strive for a place in paradise has a very literal meaning in the case of the Aral Sea Basin.
+We did drink from the glacial streams of the Oxus/Jaihan/Amu Darya and the Jaxartes/Saihan/Syr Darya but nowhere else along these rivers was there water I could safely drink.
+There is the very real threat that these two rivers, with the accelerated melting of the glaciers (due to climate change) in the Tien Shan, Pamirs and Hindu Kush, with the mismanagement of the water resources, and with the compounding need for water by the growing populations, could run dry, or virtually dry.
+Doing good deeds to strive for a place in Paradise has a very literal meaning in the case of the Aral Sea Basin.

-Back in Kunduz we briefly crossed paths with Sophie Ibbotson and her friend/colleague Kamila Erkaboyeva who, by total coincidence, were heading out to explore the Chelab Stream in search of the true source of the Oxus!
-They explored the east branch of the Chelab and we hope to collate our findings to bring greater knowledge and understanding about this very special and remote region at the roof of the world.
+Back in Kunduz we briefly crossed paths with Sophie Ibbotson and her colleague Kamila Erkaboyeva who, by total coincidence, were heading out to explore the Chelab Stream in search of the true source of the Oxus!
+After Rupert and I shared the details of our exciting discovery of the source of the West stream of the Chelab (the true source of the Oxus), they went on, armed with our information and that of Bill Colegrave’s 2007 findings, to explore the East branch.
+We hope to collaborate to bring greater knowledge and understanding about this very special and remote region at the roof of the world.

 PLEASE TAKE ACTION